Disclosure: Our content does not constitute financial advice. Speak to your financial advisor. We may earn money from companies reviewed. Learn more

-After a somewhat listless 2018, the precious metals market, including silver has surged back this year.
-Because of geopolitical uncertainties like the US-China trade war, investors are turning to safe havens.
-In this article, four experts discuss things you should know about the silver spot price.
+After a somewhat listless past couple of years, the precious metals market, including silver has surged back this year.
+Because of geopolitical uncertainties like the US-China trade war, widespread social unrest, and the massive economic disruption brought on by the ongoing pandemic, investors are turning to safe havens like gold and silver.

 Silver Is Massively Undervalued Right Now